ArbitRandomUser/MPVShow/readme.md

 ## MPVShow
 An mpv plugin to present videos as slideshows.
-Broken af, but works just about enough .

 MPVShow looks for a filename `yourawesomevideo.mp4.slinfo` when you play  `youraweomsevideo.mp4`, This